This training empowers caregivers — read their ‘trainee feedback’, below, to discover why.

 Caregivers who complete this training often describe it as a turning point — not just in how they approach dementia care, but in how they feel about their role as caregivers.

 Montessori Dementia Training: Principles and Practices for Daily Connection’ training focuses on what individuals can do, not what they have lost.
-It encourages caregivers to build environments and daily routines that support choice, independence, and meaningful engagement at every stage of life.
+It encourages caregivers to build environments and daily routines that support choice.
+It encourages them to support independence and meaningful engagement at every stage of life.

 Both in-person and online sessions create space for active learning, open discussions, and the immediate application of new ideas.
 Caregivers leave feeling energized, equipped, and connected to a bigger purpose: restoring dignity and joy in daily living.